• Skip to primary navigation

 Step 5: Pour the fudge into your lined tin and spread it out evenly.
 Sprinkle the candy cane pieces on top and gently press down to help them stick.

-Step 6: Pop your candy cane fudge into the fridge for 4 hours to set.
+Step 6: Pop your white chocolate peppermint fudge into the fridge for 4 hours to set.
 Once it's firm, remove it from the tin, cut it into squares and enjoy!

 • Keep the heat really low when melting.
 White chocolate in particular can burn easily so take your time!